djordje200179/Meduce/README.md

 ```

 ## Example
-In this example we are using IMDB title_basics dataset to find out how many movies
+In this example, we're using IMDB title_basics dataset to find out how many movies
 were released each year.

 ```go